 The body is mounted onto a welded, powder-coated tubular steel chassis, which carries the suspension and fittings that attach it to the motorcycle.
 We offer a factory fitting service for most steel-framed motorcycles and can also supply bespoke parts for home fitting.

-There is a choice of wheel/mudguard on several Watsonian models; the CLASSIC is a 10″ steel wheel with SS trim; the JUBILEE usually has a 16″ alloy rim with SS spokes and the DL is a 10″ aluminium wheel.
+There is a choice of wheel/mudguard on several Watsonian models; the JUBILEE usually has a 16″ alloy rim with stainless steel spokes and the DL is a 10″ aluminium wheel.

 The following sidecar info may be helpful to anyone considering buying an outfit.

 The rules covering motorcycle licences in the UK (and Europe) changed on 19 January 2013.
 As we understand the situation, you need a full (Category A) motorcycle licence in order to ride a motorcycle & sidecar combination.